-If you operate contact centers, especially in healthcare, government, travel, financial services and hospitality, your day-to-day life has been utterly shaken.
+If you operate contact centers, particularly in healthcare, government, travel, financial services and hospitality, your day-to-day life has been utterly shaken.
 You also are paramount to supporting customers and their communities in this time of uncertainty.

-Readying the call center
+Readying the call center for crisis

 When a crisis strikes, it can limit the capability of a company to respond to calls or messages in the usual manner.
 On top of that, the kind of call traffic coming in will be drastically different than agents are accustomed to.
 Delivering uninterrupted business operations as well as keeping employees safe is the goal of any reputable company.
 Therefore, there are three aspects that must be addressed in order to execute a well-prepared plan.